Home

 Before administering preventative medication for this particular parasite, it is recommended that cats be tested for antibodies and antigens.
 Many vets will not prescribe this for cats unless significant risk is suspected, and the treatment will only be effective if used regularly.

-Treatment of cat worms begins with a correct diagnosis from a qualified veterinarian.
+Treatment begins with a correct diagnosis from a qualified veterinarian.
 Your vet will make recommendations based on your cat's particular circumstances.